ajansari/aiEmailAndMeetingAssistant/README.md

 # aiEmailAndMeetingAssistant
 This is an open source Copilot Studio Autonomous AI Email Meeting Assistant

-# This repository contains an Unmanaged export of the Agent if you would like to import and test on your end
+# This repository contains an Unmanaged solution export of the Agent if you would like to import and test on your end

 # In this repo, you will find three different Instruction sets for an autonomous agent that can answer emails and schedule metings on your behalf: Basic, Intermediate, Advanced.
+The zipped Solution included in this repo has the Advanced instructions

 -The Basic instruction set is for an mvp (minimum viable product) agent that can respond to emails on your behalf once you've put them into a vetted folder.